odrevet/music-box-tune-tracker/readme.md

 available at https://www.instructables.com/id/3D-printing-records-for-a-Fisher-Price-toy-record-/

-Fred Record Player can be uses to open fpr which can be converted to SCAD file, which can be 3D printed into real records to uses with the original Fisher Price Record Player.
+Fred Record Player can be uses to open fpr which can be converted to SCAD file, which can be 3D printed into real records to use with the original Fisher Price Record Player.

 # Prerequisites